 The big difference is the consistency since mango powder is dry.
 You can increase mango powder’s similarity to tamarind paste by making a paste with it.
 Use equal parts mango powder and water.
 Add the same amount of the mango powder paste to your dish that the recipe indicates for tamarind paste.

 Kokum is a fruit that has many of the same souring qualities as tamarind.
 Native to southern India, it is rarely used anywhere else.
-To use kokum, you will need to soak it in water and add it whole to the dish.
+To use kokum, you must soak it in water and add it whole to the dish.
 As with fresh tamarind or unprocessed tamarind pulp, you will need to check for seeds.

 Kachri powder is another local Indian seasoning that is almost unknown outside of India and rarely used outside of the Indian state of Rajasthan.
-The kachri is a relative of the cucumber and has a tart taste when dried and powdered.
+The kachri is a cucumber relative and has a tart taste when dried and powdered.